ethereum-mining/ethminer/README.md

 X16R requires the multiple hashing cores to interact through a simple sequencing state machine.
 Each individual core will have similar efficiency gains and the sequencing logic will take minimal power, area, or time.

 The Baikal BK-X is an existing ASIC with multiple hashing cores and a programmable sequencer.
-It has been upgraded to enable new algorithms that sequence the hashes in different orders
+It has been upgraded to enable new algorithms that sequence the hashes in different orders.

 # Equihash
 * Potential ASIC efficiency gain ~ 100X